frontarm/navi/docs/basics/routes.md

 - In fact, its not just Routes which are like onions.
 React components are like onions too.

-Image: React Component Block Diagram vs. Route Object block Diagram
+**TODO: Image: React Component Block Diagram vs. Route Object block Diagram**

 - It is this similarity that allows Junctions to meet its third principle: Pass your own props
 - Because the structures of React components and Route objects are so similar, manually passing the correct information to a child component is as simple as peeling off a layer and passing in the result.